-2. Can you use web scraping for lead generation?
+2. Can you use scrape web for lead generation?

-Using web scraping to generate leads is a fruitless activity since the email lists you can build by crawling random websites would be less targeted and highly exploited.
-Most publicly available emails are either the ones that people don’t check often, were abandoned, and is definitely being spammed by others who are on the same path as you.
-Although technically possible, using web scraping for lead generation is not a recommended practice.
+Using web scrapers to generate leads is a fruitless activity since the email lists you can build by crawling random websites would be less targeted and highly exploited.
+Most publicly available emails are either the ones that people don’t check often, are abandoned, and is definitely being spammed by others who are on the same path as you.
+Although technically possible, scraping web for lead generation is not a recommended practice.
 You can check out our detailed blog on why scraping emails isn’t worth it.

-Facebook and LinkedIn are two highly popular sites that many people are interested in getting data from.
-However, both these sites block automated web crawling via their robots.txt file and LinkedIn’s legal disputes with companies that have scraped data off them have been a hot topic on business/tech media outlets.
-It would be safe and ethical to not try to crawl these sites.
+Facebook and LinkedIn are two highly popular social media channels that many people are interested in getting data from.
+However, both these sites block automated web crawler via their robots.txt file.
+LinkedIn in fact get into legal disputes with companies that have scraped data from them, and this have been a hot topic on business and tech media outlets.
+It would be safe and ethical to not try to crawl these websites.

 4. Can you extract data from the entire web?